ESPN Megacast: Puck Possessor

-In a similar approach to the FoxTrax glowing puck from the ‘90s, ESPN produced a “Puck Possessor” visual identifier altcast for select ABC games.
+In a similar approach to the FoxTrax glowing puck from the ‘90s, ESPN produced a “Puck Possessor” visual identifier alternate broadcast for select ABC games.
 This broadcast, that takes the main feed and focuses on who has the puck during games, is broadcast on ESPN+, along with the traditional ABC broadcast.

 NHL Big City Greens Classic

-In a similar approach to Nickelodeon’s NFL broadcasts with the NFL and CBS Sports, ESPN will present a kid-friendly alternate animated broadcast of the March 14th game between the Washington Capitals and the New York Rangers, focused on the hit Disney Channel show Big City Greens.
-Dubbed the “NHL Big City Greens Classic”, this broadcast, which will animate every player on a rink in the middle of Big City, and will be called by ESPN personnel and Big City Greens cast members, will be simulcast across Disney Channel, Disney XD, Disney+, and ESPN+, along with the traditional ESPN broadcast, which will also feature the Star Watch broadcast.
-This will be the first ever live sports broadcast for both Disney Channel and Disney+, while this will be the first live sports broadcast, other than the Pro Bowl Games, to air on Disney XD.
+In a similar approach to Nickelodeon’s NFL broadcasts with the NFL and CBS Sports, ESPN presented a kid-friendly alternate animated broadcast of the March 14th game between the Washington Capitals and the New York Rangers, focused on the hit Disney Channel show Big City Greens.
+Dubbed the “NHL Big City Greens Classic”, this broadcast, which animated every player on a rink in the middle of Big City, and was called by ESPN’s Drew Carter and Kevin Weekes.
+Big City Greens cast members also chimed in throughout the broadcast.
+This broadcast was simulcast across Disney Channel, Disney XD, Disney+, and ESPN+, who also simulcast the traditional ESPN broadcast.
+This was the first ever live sports broadcast for both Disney Channel and Disney+, while this was the first live sports broadcast, other than the Pro Bowl Games, to air on Disney XD.

+ESPN brought back the NHL Big City Greens Classic for the March 9, 2024 broadcast of that day's Pittsburgh Penguins-Boston Bruins game, the back half of an ABC Hockey Saturday doubleheader.
+Like the Capitals-Rangers game from a year prior, this broadcast was simulcast on Disney Channel, Disney XD, Disney+ and ESPN+, and featured the same real-time 3D animated perspective based on Big City Greens.
+Carter and Weekes returned to call the game with Arda Ocal joining the duo this year.
+Cast members from the show chimed in throughout the broadcast as well.

+OviCast

+In recognition of Alex Ovechkin's chase of Wayne Gretzky's all-time goals record, ESPN put together an "OviCast" alternate viewing option of the Washington Capitals game against the Minnesota Wild on March 27th.
+This alternate broadcast featured an isolated camera on Ovechkin and stat boxes showing his game stats and the number of goals away he was from the record.
+This alternate broadcast, which was available on ESPN+ alongside the main feed, was set to be featured alongside ESPN's remaining games featuring the Capitals, but was later scrapped after Ovechkin broke the record a week later on TNT, who also produced a similar alternate broadcast for sister channel truTV.

 7Innings Live

-Beginning with the 2021 Women's College World Series, ESPNU began airing an alternate broadcast of the Championship Series games with the 7Innings Live crew.
+During the 2021 Women's College World Series, ESPNU aired an alternate broadcast of the Championship Series games with the 7Innings Live crew.
 This Megacast is unique because each game had a different theme, including a Disney-tourist themed broadcast.